flyingmachine/brave-clojure-web/content/do-things.md

 anonymous function with a default value.
 On the first pass through the loop, `iteration` has a value of 0.

-Next, we print a super interesting little message.
+Next, it prints a super interesting little message.

-Then, we check the value of `iteration` - if it's greater than 3 then it's time to say goodbye.
+Then, it checks the value of `iteration` - if it's greater than 3 then it's time to say goodbye.
 Otherwise, we `recur`.
 This is like calling the anonymous function created by `loop`, but this time we pass it an argument, `(inc iteration)`.

-We could in fact accomplish the same thing just using functions:
+You could in fact accomplish the same thing just using functions:

 ```clojure
 (defn recursive-printer